raccoonwithabeer/thoughts/chaos.md

 I am on the fence, crossing the line to the chaos and back to the safe space.
 But who am I, and what rigth do I have to order the chaos?
 Who am I but an undercover destroyer of worlds?

 Everything is for nothing, I must remember, for things that live in the imaginary space of pi.
 Even if not, pi is infinity, a far away number discovered time ago, expanding for years without control.

+What amazing gift tho, waking up the lost, the destroyer of worlds.
+What an awful gift tho, knowing nothing has changed except for the chaos.
+Hello my friend, welcome home.